 The most popular trips are:

-Koh Samui to Koh Phangan: 16 departures per day with the journey time being 45 minutes.
+Nathon Pier is Samui Island’s main ferry terminal.
+Ferries depart from Nathon Pier to Koh Phangan 16 times per day with the journey time being 45 minutes.